 3 Data collection and processing of voluntarily provided data

 3.1 General contact

 If you provide us with personal data by e-mail or via our website (last name, first name, e-mail address, address), this generally takes place on a voluntary basis.
-This data is used in order to fulfil the contractual relationship, process your requests or orders, for our own market/opinion research and for our own advertising by post and e-mail.
+This data is used in order to fulfill the contractual relationship, process your requests or orders, for our own market/opinion research and for our own advertising by post or e-mail.
 Any further use, in particular the forwarding of data to third parties for the purposes of advertising, market or opinion research, does not take place.
 We delete any data obtained in this way after it no longer needs to be stored, or we limit its processing, if statutory storage obligations exist.
 The legal basis is Art.
+6 paragraph 1 (a) GDPR, Art.
 6 paragraph 1 (b) GDPR or Art.
 6 paragraph 1 (f) GDPR.

 This website uses Userlike, live chat software produced by the company Userlike UG (haftungsbeschränkt), Probsteigasse 44-46, 50670 Cologne, Germany.
 You can use Userlike to chat with our employees in real-time.
 At the start of the chat, the following personal data is collected: